-Funder or institutional OA policies may encourage or require authors to deposit or ‘self-archive’ a version their research publication within a repository, where it can be made openly accessible.
+Funder or institutional OA policies may encourage or require authors to deposit or ‘self-archive’ a version of their research publication within a repository, where it can be made openly accessible.
 This is also known as the ‘green’ OA route.
-In the case of books or chapters published via the subscription route, publisher policies may stipulate which version of the manuscript the author can archive, and may require that content is not made openly available until a specified period of time has elapsed since publication, often referred to as an ‘embargo period’.
+In the case of books or chapters published via the non-OA route, publisher policies may stipulate which version of the manuscript the author can archive, and may require that content is not made openly available until a specified period of time has elapsed since publication, often referred to as an ‘embargo period’.

 Authors should note that some funders and institutions require a version of the publication to be self-archived in a specific repository even where it has been published via immediate (gold) OA.

 Common self-archiving policy requirements are explained below.
 Use the links below to find out more about policy requirements for:

 - Which version of the manuscript to deposit